Sexual Assault/Sexual Violence | Western Technical College

 You are also encouraged to contact any of the off-campus resources listed under Where to Get Help for further support and information.

-IMPORTANT: If a student or employee discloses that they were sexually assaulted on campus, you are required to contact the Student Life Coordinator or Dean of Students about the situation.
+IMPORTANT: If a student or employee discloses that they were sexually assaulted on campus, you are required to contact the Title IV Coordinator about the situation.
 You will not be required to disclose any identifying information nor will the person assaulted have to make any report.
-Contacting the Student Life Coordinator or Dean of Students about such incidents is important for keeping Cleary Act statistics, which ultimately help to promote a safer campus.
+Contacting the Title IV Coordinator about such incidents is important for keeping Clery Act statistics, which ultimately help to promote a safer campus.

 Consequences for Offender